vgteam/vg/README.md

 You can also run `make get-deps`.

+At present, you will need GCC version 4.9 or greater to compile vg.
+(Check your version with `gcc --version`.)

 Other libraries may be required.
 Please report any build difficulties.

 Now, obtain the repo and its submodules: